florencejt/florencejt/README.md

 ### 📓 What’s on my GitHub?

-- Ongoing development of PhD software (mostly private due to healthcare data security)
+- My Python library, fusilli: a collection of multimodal data fusion methods
 - Notebooks exploring ML applied to public healthcare datasets
 - Projects from my undergraduate degree in Engineering Mathematics from University of Bristol